cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 ### Uncertainty

 Uncertainty distributions **shall** be specified following the schema developed in the [UncertWeb](https://www.sciencedirect.com/science/article/pii/S1364815212000564) project.
-See the [todo] reference for UncertWeb terms.
+See the [UncertWeb dictionary](https://wiki.aston.ac.uk/foswiki/bin/view/UncertWeb/UncertMLDictionary) reference for UncertWeb terms.
+Here are some common uncertainty measures and distributions:

+#### Normal distribution

+* Name: "Normal"
+* Fields: "mean", "variance"

 ### Units

 This version of the standard does not include any requirements on how units are to be defined; instead, we wait until there is a clear decision for the [data package standard](https://github.com/frictionlessdata/specs/issues/216).

+Characterization factors should be given in the unit of the matching elementary flow whenever possible.

 ## Folder structure